BlueEventHorizon/EnumGenerator/README.md

 This is a Git repository for commands that convert `Localizable.strings` files, which are multilingual files used in Xcode, into enum definitions.
 The enum definition is output in swift syntax.

-This command aims to replace RSwift string definitions with simpler ones.
+This command aims to replace R.Swift string definitions with simpler ones.